Table Of Contents

 In healthcare medical professionals can validate device performance on patient-derived 3D printed anatomical models versus existing models such as animals and cadavers.
 Based on real patient imaging, 3D printed models mimic a variety of tissue properties in a single print.

 It is still early days for 3D printing, many investors have dismissed the industry due to it not being as well recognized as other familiar industries such as artificial intelligence and blockchain.
 Nonetheless, it is an industry that will completely disrupt and alter the way humans manufacture products.
-Savvy investors should become familiar with this industry and realize that the future will be very different than the current manufacturing process are currently familiar with.
+Savvy investors should become familiar with this industry and realize that the future will be very different than the modern standardized assembly line type manufacturing process.